parinam/Test-Plan-Challenge/TestPlan/Text-Conversion-Functional-Testing.md

 3. Text conversion automation:
     * UI Interaction - where users provide input text and match with preview results and banner.txt (downloadable file).
 The expected           output (preview result and downloadable file) can be stored as testdata in database or as a file in any common shared repo that is         accessible to developers and QA's.
     * Adding of testdata is one time job but any new additions is easy to add.
+ 4. Nice to have for faster execution:
+    * The tests can run browser less (e.g HtmlUnitDriver).
+    * If developers add id’s on UI its much faster than css and xpaths.
-4. Test Steps for Pass Criteria:
+ 5. Test Steps for Pass Criteria:
     * Launch URL http://www.ascii-art-generator.org/
     * Select “Text to Ascii Art Banner” radio button
     * Enter the text - TEXT (See 'Text Conversion' section under [Testing Strategy](./Testing-Strategy.md))